zeyu-rs/Zeyoo-Annotation/README.md

 > - *Enable right-click quick edit for drawing width, point radius, hollow circle, etc.*
 > - *Optimize format conversion strategy (scan only files with labels and related data)*
 > - *Optimize color editing strategy (save category–color mappings directly)*
+> - *Confidence filtering: Applicable to YOLO-format points or bounding boxes.
+For the output results, if a confidence score is appended as the last column, you can choose to filter what’s displayed based on the confidence score.*
 >
 > If macOS blocks the app because it’s from an unidentified developer:
 >